 To learn more about LVI click here

-In 2016 and 2017 we contributed our expertise and leadership to assist with the successful applications of two $10k grants- (1) for Lake Cowichan for an Economic Readiness Assessment and (2) Duncan DBIA for a Strategic Partner Assessment.
+Since 2016 we contributed our expertise and leadership to assist with the successful applications of two $10k grants- (1) for Lake Cowichan for an Economic Readiness Assessment and (2) Duncan DBIA for a Strategic Partner Assessment.

 - Western Economic Diversification - major core funder